-The Director of CDI, will work in conjunction with the Executive Director of CDI to further develop and build upon the current CDI program.
+We are seeking for a Director, Clinical Documentation Integrity who will work in conjunction with the Executive Director of CDI to further develop and build upon the current CDI program.
 This position will work closely with peers and internal customers to design then implement enterprise standards and drive enterprise-wide adherence to those standards and supporting policies.
 This position will continually provide direction and monitor data analytics, offer guidance on strategic opportunities, and developing project timelines to meet key deliverables.
 Primary duties include the development, improvement, maintenance, and implementation efforts to support the CDI and physician workflows and partnerships across the inpatient setting.

 The Director will provide operational and strategic oversight across one of the designated service areas within CDI and work in a highly collaborative fashion with peer directors within CDI, coding, quality and various clinical partners.
 Duties are to be performed independently under the direction of the Executive Director of CDI.
 The Director will establish and measure goals and metrics to ensure service levels, productivity and quality metrics are met and provide leadership, consultation and education related to the CDI program on matters of high complexity.
 The Director will be responsible for managing relationships with peers in other business functions, vendors and other key stakeholders.
 The CDI Director will be responsible to ensure the CDI team has the tools necessary to be successful in their daily concurrent record review, which includes technical support through advanced clinical documentation software selection, implementation, and use.
 The Director will assist in month-end client reporting and analyses to track performance and trends, as well as escalate problematic issues, as necessary.
 The CDI Director will work collaboratively with peers within CDI, Coding, Quality and various clinical partners at the facility and system-level.
 Improvement efforts will include up-stream and down-stream impacts and collaboration with all stakeholders.